jurisv/extdirect.examples/README.md

 Please note that node.js server must be run at the same time, otherwise you will end up receiving 404 errors.

-Currently finished and available examples - others may work, but are not finished unless listed here:
+Currently finished and available examples - others may work, but are not finished unless listed below.

 ExtJs:

     * Application structure with API provider